 “Buried Alive” from Oliver Garland involves a woman who is indeed buried alive.
 Unfortunately, this segment is in Spanish and for some reason, at least on the screener I saw, isn’t subtitled.
 So I have no idea what was going on.
 I would hope this is fixed before the film’s release.

-“Blight” from Brian Deane is the story of an exorcism in 1950s Ireland.
+“Blight” by Brian Deane is the story of an exorcism in 1950s Ireland.
 Friar Carey (George Blagden) is called to an island off the coast to drive a demon out of a pregnant woman.
 That should be an easy task for a devout man of God.
 But the devil has a few tricks up his sleeve and things aren’t what they seem.